cloudflare/miniflare/docs/src/content/developing/debugger.md

 ## Visual Studio Code

-### Using `npm` Scripts
+### Create configuration

-The easiest way to debug a Worker is to create a new launch configuration for an `npm` script.
+The easiest way to debug a Worker in VSCode is to create a new configuration.

 Open the **Run and Debug** menu in the VSCode activity bar and create a `.vscode/launch.json` file that contains the following: